v-rgrace/Viva/Viva/connections/viva-connections-overview.md

 Resources are navigational links that can be set up and customized both from the Teams app and web experience for Viva Connections.
 Once set up, theses resources are displayed on the desktop, web, and mobile experiences of Viva Connections.
 They include customized links from any URL, whether it's external to your organization or internal to organization.
 Links can be further customized by applying audience targeting to each link.

-Organizations with a [SharePoint home site](home-site-plan.md) that have created a [global navigation bar](sharepoint-app-bar.md) can also provide users with links to resources.
+Organizations with a [SharePoint home site](home-site-plan.md) that created a [global navigation bar](sharepoint-app-bar.md) can also provide users with links to resources.
 The global navigation bar can only be accessed outside SharePoint by users through the Viva Connections app on Microsoft Teams by selecting the organizations logo on the Teams app rail.
 Links from the Global Navigation bar can also be [imported into the Resources section](edit-viva-home.md#import-sharepoint-links) of Viva Connections.

 > [!NOTE]
 >